shivannis/xandr-docs-public/xandr-docs/articles/bidders/seller-platform-billing-report.md

 ---
-title : Seller Platform Billing Report
+title: Seller Platform Billing Report
 description: Learn how Suppliers gather transaction information using the Seller Platform Billing Report to invoice buyers or reconcile their internal transaction records.
-ms.date : 11/27/2023
+ms.date: 11/27/2023
 ---

 # Seller platform billing report

 Learn about Seller Platform Billing Report in this page.

-## Seller Platform Billing Report

 Suppliers gather transaction information using the Seller Platform Billing Report to invoice buyers or reconcile their internal transaction records.

-For instructions on retrieving a report, see the Example below.
+For instructions on retrieving a report, see the [Example](#example) below.

 ## Time frame

-The `report_interval` field in the JSON request can be set to one of the
+The `report_interval` field in the JSON request can be set to one of the following:
-following:

 - `current_hour`
 - `last_hour`